How to run effective competitor analysis

 You can put your business in a position to succeed by using a modern, global business account like Airwallex.

-Airwallex allows you to hold, accept and send money in multiple currencies.
+Airwallex allows you to hold, accept and transfer money internationally in multiple currencies.
 This means you avoid unnecessary transaction and conversion fees, and don’t spend more than you need to on exchange rates.

 An Airwallex foregin currency account also lets you instantly create borderless virtual debit cards for your team, so you can cut the cost of international payments and pass those savings onto your customers.